Financial Sector Cybersecurity

 One of the most highly targeted industries for cyber thieves and nation-state cyber warriors is the financial sector.
 In fact, 89 percent of intrusions are for financial or espionage purposes.
 Financial sector cybersecurity is a requirement for all companies who handle sensitive client information.

-Threatcare enables companies to validate their security through proactive cyber defense, helping the financial sector to no longer just “guess” if they are protected.
-This is done through their Violet platform, the only BAS technology that offers cloud-based hacker simulations that report on any successful intrusions.
+Threatcare enables companies to validate their security through practicing proactive cyber defense, helping the financial sector to no longer just “guess” if they are protected.
+This is done through their Violet platform, the only BAS technology that offers cloud-based hacker simulations.
 Vulnerability assessments through simulation should be a standard practice for all companies, breach and attack simulations are quickly becoming an industry standard.

 As online financial services and lending has become more popular for consumers, that has attracted the attention of hackers and cyber thieves who seek to steal valuable information that can later be sold to third-party marketers or used to defraud customers’ accounts.
 In 2016, one report noted, cyber attacks cost consumers more than $10 billion.

 So, clearly, security for financial systems has progressed mightily from even a decade ago, when “IT security” essentially involved the implementation of an access control policy, installing a firewall and a robust anti-virus program.
 But today, security firms like Threatcare are creating proprietary, cutting-edge cyber security software as threats have dramatically increased.

 Still, it is difficult to keep up with emerging cybersecurity threats.